-meet with Sam.
-He first uses Figure 8.
-Initiating casual interactions: (a) gestures locate time to current week; (b) adjusting gestures to shift the time window to date/time where people are free and collocated; (c) pressing a location directly creates an event from the latter half of the current week there; (d) setting event type (i.e., yellow is discussion); (e) tapping on people invites them to the (Figure 8-a).
-Then, by either event; (f) after the event is created, others can see and check its detail.
+Figure 8.
+Initiating casual interactions: (a) gestures locate time to current week; (b) adjusting date/time where people are free and collocated; (c) pressing a location directly creates an event from there; (d) setting event type (i.e., yellow is discussion); (e) tapping on people invites them to the event; (f) after the event is created, others can see and check its details.